 Related Post: Flea Collar for Cats

-If you have adopted a cat from a rescue organisation, it’s important that you do a thorough check for fleas, lice, and ticks.
+If you have adopted a cat from a rescue organization, it’s important that you do a thorough check for fleas, lice, and ticks.
 Since they spend a lot of time around other cats (some of whom have just come in and are strays), they might have picked up a parasite.
-While most rescue organisations do flea and lice dips and will check their cats, it’s a good idea to double check them, especially if you have other pets at home and don’t want an infestation on your hands.
-Simply do a visual check of your cat, run through their fur with a fine-tooth comb if you notice anything, and if you do get the appropriate medication from your vet.
+While most rescue organizations do flea and lice dips and will check their cats, it’s a good idea to double check them, especially if you have other pets at home and don’t want an infestation on your hands.
+Simply do a visual check of your cat, run through their fur with a fine-tooth comb if you notice anything, and if you do suspect an infestation, get the appropriate medication from your vet.
 These problems can be fixed super quickly with the correct treatment plan and a can-do attitude.

 While a lice infestation can be very unpleasant and can cause a number of horrible symptoms if not properly treated, it’s not the end of the world and can be easily fixed.
 If you’re unsure, always consult your vet, and they can give you a definite diagnosis.
 With this knowledge at your disposal, you will soon be able to sort out any issue and your cat will return to being their happy and cheerful self in no time (or grumpy self, if they are that way inclined!)
 And remember, if you have to shave their hair off at the groomer, it will grow back in no time.
 Rather a slightly strange looking cat who is lice free and no longer scratching, than a cat with a painful and matted coat.

-Essential tip: Chat to your vet about regular flea and lice prevention methods.
+Essential tip: Chat with your vet about regular flea and lice prevention methods.
 This might be an ointment or liquid you place on their necks every few months, or a specialized flea and lice busting collar that aims to deter parasites and keep your pet safe.
 This way you don’t have to worry about who your cat comes into contact with and you can decrease their chances of infestation.